Implicit correlations within phenomenological parametric models of the neutron star equation of state: Description of the parametric EoS models

 When $\{\Gamma_1, \Gamma_2, \Gamma_3, p_1\}$ are sampled from a uniform distribution then the resulting total EoS will be neither necessarily causal or stable.
-Therefore we have to enforce these constraints after the fact, specifically we sample a set of parameters, compute the corresponding EoS, and save it only if it obeys causality and stability.\footnote{In practice, we impose a weaker causality constraint ($c_s \leq 1.1 c$) for our parametric models.} Overall, we retain \ppsamps EoSs.
+Therefore, we have to enforce these constraints after the fact; specifically, we sample a set of parameters, compute the corresponding EoS, and save it only if it obeys causality and stability.\footnote{In practice, we impose a weaker causality constraint ($c_s \leq 1.1 c$) for our parametric models.} Overall, we retain \ppsamps EoS.
 We verified that this number is enough to efficiently characterize the posterior by confirming that we get consistent results with half as many draws.
-For the computation of the $p(\rho)$, and $\varepsilon(p)$ relations, we used \texttt{LALSimulation}, a subsection of \texttt{LALSuite}~\cite{lalsuite}.
-For checks of NS properties such as causality, we used \texttt{LALInference}~\cite{lalsuite, Veitch:2014wba}.
+For the computation of the $p(\rho)$, and $\varepsilon(p)$ relations, we used LAL\textsc{Simulation}, a subsection of LAL\textsc{Suite}~\cite{lalsuite}.
+For checks of NS properties such as causality, we used LAL\textsc{Inference}~\cite{lalsuite, Veitch:2014wba}.
 Our priors are slightly more restrictive than those used in Ref.~\cite{Lackey:2014fwa} due to computational problems that arise for candidates with the highest $\Gamma_2, \Gamma_3$, which tend to represent acausal EoS candidates anyway.